 Changes in altitude, humidity, temperature, and atmospheric pressure can cause the internal pressure of a sealed enclosure to increase or decrease significantly.
 Engineers integrate vents into the design of their enclosures to equalize the pressure and prevent problems such as condensation (and shorting of electronics), fogging, discoloration, leaks (failure of the seal), and other failures.
-Learn how to keep these issues from arising with the help of protective vents.
+Learn how the help of protective vents can keep these issues from arising.

 The Effects of Pressure Equalization on Material Selection